airbytehq/airbyte/docs/operator-guides/security.md

 ### Network Security

 Deploy Airbyte Open Source in a private network or use a firewall to filter which IP addresses are allowed to access your host.
-Airbyte Open Source currently does not include any user management or role-based access controls (RABC) to prevent unauthorized access to the API or UI.
+Airbyte Open Source currently does not include any user management or role-based access controls (RBAC) to prevent unauthorized access to the API or UI.
 Controlling who has access to the hardware and network your Airbyte deployment runs on is your responsibility.

 You can secure access to Airbyte using the following methods: